Most Amazon URLs are long and ugly. This is a problem if you’re an Amazon seller trying to send off-Amazon traffic to your product listing.

 Similarly, when you’re running email campaigns, you want to track how many clicks you’re getting from each email, to monitor the effectiveness of your campaign.
-This is easy with a link shortening tool, especially when you have the ability to view all your links from various email campaigns in one dashboard.
+This is easy with a link shortener, especially when you have the ability to view all your links from various email campaigns in one dashboard.

 You can also use your links in ManyChat sequences.
 Shortened links will result in more clicks from your customers, and allow you to track your flow’s performance.
 This is also a great way to use 2-Step URLs and Search Find Buy in your ManyChat sequence.

 Summing Up – Amazon URL Shortener Tools & Best Practices

 URL shortening, link management and vanity URLs are necessary tools in any Amazon seller’s external marketing toolkit.

 If you’re serious about building a brand with name recognition, you want to take every opportunity to put your branding in front of your customers.

 Share-friendly URLs, analytics and retargeting are just a few more golden reasons to start using an Amazon link shortener right now.

 Discover a better way to rank products from Facebook & Google Ads, with LandingCube